sariina/mina/README.md

 # Mina

-Mina is a single binary server that repeates your HTTP requests to a another host and caches the response in files.
+Mina is a single binary HTTP reverse proxy that repeates your HTTP requests to another host and caches the response.

 ## Install